honest comparison

 Is Junocal cheaper than WellnessLiving?

 For typical boutique studios: yes, meaningfully.
-Junocal Studio at $99/month is approximately $1,200/year.
+Junocal Studio at $29/month is approximately $350/year.
 WellnessLiving for an equivalent feature set on a mid-market boutique studio lands around $2,500-$4,000/year all-in (subscription + onboarding amortised + bundled-processing markup).
-The 2.1x-3.4x cost gap is real and proportional to the feature-breadth gap.
+The 7x-11x cost gap is real and proportional to the feature-breadth gap.
 Studios that need WellnessLiving's full feature breadth (POS, payroll, branded app, marketing automation) get value for the higher cost; studios that don't are paying for unused capability.

-Junocal tracks instructor commissions through service-level commission rates (you set a commission percentage per service, and the system tracks instructor-attributable revenue for payroll-period roll-ups).
-What Junocal doesn't ship is full payroll processing — paystub generation, tax withholding, direct-deposit handling, etc. For studios that need full payroll, the working pattern is Gusto or Rippling alongside Junocal, with the commission data exported from Junocal feeding the payroll tool.
-WellnessLiving's native payroll module is more integrated and may justify the price gap for studios with complex commission structures.
+Junocal tracks instructor commissions through per-service commission rates (you set a commission percentage per service, and the system tracks how much revenue each instructor brought in for payroll-period roll-ups).
+What Junocal doesn't do is full payroll processing — paystub generation, tax withholding, direct-deposit handling, etc. For studios that need full payroll, the working pattern is Gusto or Rippling alongside Junocal, with the commission data exported from Junocal feeding the payroll tool.
+WellnessLiving's built-in payroll is more integrated and may justify the price gap for studios with complex commission structures.

 What about WellnessLiving's branded mobile app?

 Junocal doesn't offer a white-label branded native mobile app.
-The Junocal storefront is mobile-web responsive — clients can install it as a PWA (Progressive Web App) to their phone home screen and it behaves close to a native app, but it's not a native iOS/Android app published under the studio's brand to the App Store.
+The Junocal storefront is mobile-web responsive — clients can add it to their phone's home screen and it behaves much like a native app, but it's not a native iOS/Android app published under the studio's brand to the App Store.
 For most boutique pilates and yoga studios, the mobile-web experience is sufficient; for premium-positioned studios or larger chains where a native app is operationally important, WellnessLiving's white-label option is genuine value.

 Can Junocal handle studios with multiple verticals (yoga + pilates + barre + martial arts)?

 Junocal handles pilates, yoga, barre, dance, and mixed-movement studios.
 Martial arts, salon-and-spa, and general fitness (HIIT, indoor cycling) are out of scope.
 For multi-vertical operations that include those out-of-scope verticals, WellnessLiving's broader platform is the right fit.
-For multi-discipline operations within the pilates-yoga-barre-movement umbrella, Junocal handles the operation natively with per-service intake forms and per-class-type configuration.
+For multi-discipline operations within the pilates-yoga-barre-movement umbrella, Junocal handles the operation directly, with intake forms per service and configuration per class type.

 How long does migration from WellnessLiving take?